Welcome, Savvas Realize teachers!

 Students in California have tackled gentrification and issues of affordable housing.
 Students in Michigan raised awareness about the importance of properly handling battery toxins.
 Students in Colorado testified at the state capitol to make policy recommendations on making college tuition more affordable.

 By registering for CAP here, you will get access to FREE curriculum materials, which include:

 All it takes is doing Lessons 1-3 to get your students’ projects off the ground.
 Don’t wait to assign CAP projects until the end of the course!
 Your students will need some time to think about and implement civic actions.
 In addition to the core lessons, you’ll find enrichment lessons focused on key civic skills and strategies.
 If you are teaching economics, there is a CAP lesson on Economics and Public Policy to get students started.

 A set of handouts to help kids prepare and document their civic actions (and to help you assess their progress!),

 Full of concrete ideas and how-to guides for your students, so you don’t have to keep answering the question, “Now what do I do?”

-And when you upload a class roster to register your students, they can:
+And when you register your students, they can: